joashc/HaxlSharp/README.md

 Once that's done, you can write your data fetches in a sequential way, and the framework will automatically perform requests as concurrently as possible, and do request deduplication.

 ## What's wrong with async/ await?
-Async/ await is great for writing sequential-looking code when you're only waiting for a single asynchronous request at a time.
+Async/ await is great for writing sequential-looking code when you're only waiting for a single asynchronous request at a time, allowing us to write code without worrying about asynchronicity.
 But we often want to combine information from multiple data sources, like different calls on the same API, or multiple remote APIs.

 The async/ await abstraction breaks down in these situations (and Javascript's async/await is no different).
 To illustrate, let's say we have a blogging site, and a post's metadata and content are retrieved using separate API calls.
 We could use async/ await to fetch both these pieces of information: